Dog pregnancy

 Signs of the onset of labour

 The end of pregnancy is in sight and labour draws nearer.
 When do I know that my dog is getting ready to give birth?
-On average, bitches will give birth around day 63 of pregnancy.
+On average, female dogs will give birth around day 63 of pregnancy.
 A few days before labour, your dog will get a little restless and start nesting.
 The milk production will gradually start, making the milk glands swell up even further.
 A temperature dip can also be a sign of the onset of labour.
 We would therefore recommend that you check your dog’s temperature 3 times daily from day 56 onwards.
 This gives you an insight into the dog’s normal range of temperatures during the day.
 12 to 24 hours before the start of labour, the dog’s temperature will fall by 0.5-1.5 degrees.
-This is not as clear in all bitches, but if you do measure a clear difference in temperature, labour should start within 12 to 24 hours.
-On the day of the birth, bitches often have little to no appetite, and they can also urinate more frequently and lick their bottom more frequently.
+This is not as clear in all female dogs, but if you do measure a clear difference in temperature, labour should start within 12 to 24 hours.
+On the day of the birth, female dogs often have little to no appetite, and they can also urinate more frequently and lick their bottom more frequently.

 Birth

-If the birth is taking a little longer, the bitch will sometimes rest in between, so that she can regain some energy and sleep for a while.
+If the birth is taking a little longer, the female dog will sometimes rest in between, so that she can regain some energy and sleep for a while.
 As soon as the pushing starts again, the next puppy should be born within 30 minutes.
 Is it taking too long or are you not sure whether labour is progressing?
 Please contact your veterinarian.

 Please read our article ‘litter of puppies’ for more information about having a litter of puppies in the house in the first weeks after birth.